 Participation in Growing Water Smart is by application on a biannual basis.
 Selection criteria is based upon:

 - Diverse team composition including board members and senior staff from the town and/or county, such as:

 - City/town/county managers;

 - Land use planners;

 - Consultants employed by the town or county; and

+- Firm commitment to participate and leadership to coordinate team activities, such as completing a community self-assessment and taking part in orientation activities.
 The workshop is offered at no cost for community teams selected and teams can apply for further technical assistance after the workshop's conclusion.
-Overnight accommodations and most meals are provided, however travel to and from the workshop is not covered for in-person workshops.
-Growing Water Smart continues with virtual workshops during the Covid-19 pandemic.
+Overnight accommodations and most meals are provided, however travel to and from the workshop is not covered for in-person workshops, which are typically held retreat style.